MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/remove_sound.md

 ## Remove Sound
 **What it does:**
-Remove and deregisters a sound with the given name from the AudioManager and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how removing the sound failed.
+Deregisters and deletes the underlying AudioSource component of a sound with the AudioManager so it can't be played anymore and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how removing the sound failed.

 [**Possible Errors:**](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)
 - DOES_NOT_EXIST